Shared Subspace Models for Multi-Group Covariance Estimation: Discussion

 Fundamentally, our approach is quite general and can be integrated with existing approaches for multi-group covariance estimation.
 In particular, we can incorporate additional shrinkage on the projected covariance matrices $\Psi_k$.
 As in \citet{Hoff2009} we can employ non-uniform Bingham prior distributions for the eigenvectors of $\Psi_k$ or we can model $\Psi_k$ as a function of continuous covariates as in \citet{Yin2010} and \citet{Hoff2011}.
 Alternatively, we can summarize the estimated covariance matrices by thresholding entries of the precision matrix, $\Psi_k^{-1}$ to visualize differences between groups using a graphical model \citep{Meinshausen2006}.
-The specifics of the problem at hand should dictate which shrinkage models are appropriate, but the shared subspace assumption can be useful in a wide range of analyses, especially when the number of features is very large.
+We can also incorporate sparsity to the estimated eigenvectors of the shared subspace to add in interpretation \citep[e.g]{rovckova2016fast}.
+Finally, we can consider variants in which some eigenvectors are assumed to be identical across groups, whereas others are allowed to vary on the shared subspace.
+This can further improve estimation efficiency, particularly when the common eigenvectors are associated with the largest eigenvalues and differences appear in lower variance components \citep{cook2008covariance}.
+Such an approach would further aid in identifying the relevant sub-subspace of variability that describes prominent differences between groups .
+The specifics of the problem at hand should dictate which extensions are appropriate, but the shared subspace assumption can be useful in a wide range of analyses, especially when the number of features is very large.
 A repository for the replication code is available on GitHub \citep{FranksGit}.